Askeran17/90s-movie-quiz/README.md

 ## Deployment

-Heroku
+Render

-* The project was deployed to Heroku in the following manner:
+* The project was deployed to Render in the following manner:

-1. Firstly you need to sign up on the Heroku website.
+1. First, you need to sign up on the Render website.
-2. There after choose new and "create New App".
+2. Click on "New" and select "Web Service".
+3. Connect your GitHub account and select the repository.
+4. Choose "Docker" as the Environment (Render will automatically detect the Dockerfile).
-3. Give the app a name: the-90s-quiz-movie.
+5. Give your service a name.
-4. Choose a region: Europe.
+6. Choose a region (e.g., Frankfurt for Europe).
-5. Go to settings and add following buildpacks: "Python and Node.js".
-6. Go to deploy, see Deployment Method and select GitHub.
-7. To connect your Heroku app to your code in a Github repository, you need to enter the name of your repository and click on the "Search" button.
-After that click on button “Connect” when it appears.
-8. Select the branch from which you want to build your application.
-Optionally, click "Enable Automatic Deployment" to ensure the application is up to date in your GitHub repository.
-9. You have to wait until the app is build.
-When it wiil be done it will appear an “App was successfully deployed” message and after that you will see a "View" button.
-When you click on this button you will see your app deployed.
+7. Select the free plan or any other plan that suits your needs.
+8. Set the environment variable `PORT` to `8080` (or your preferred port).
+9. Click "Create Web Service".
+10. Wait until the deployment is complete.
+Once finished, Render will provide you with a URL to access your deployed app.
-10. You can go to my deployed app here: [The 90´s Movie Quiz](https://the-90s-movie-quiz-a101c5992da4.herokuapp.com/)
+11. You can access my deployed app here: [The 90´s Movie Quiz](https://nine0s-movie-quiz.onrender.com/)

 ## Credits